Is it normal for my gums to bleed every day?

 Bleeding gums are a symptom of the progressive spreading of disease-causing bacteria into the gums.
 By the time you notice bleeding gums, the harmful bacteria have already begun to take a toll on the health of your teeth and gums.
 Patients with gum disease are more prone to developing tooth sensitivity, decay, and even tooth loss.

 It is important not to ignore bleeding gums.
 Gum disease can cause the gums to recede exposing the tooth root.
 Bacteria cause the gums to become inflamed and form deep pockets in the gum line.
 Eventually, the gums begin to separate from the tooth structure.
 As the gum line separates bleeding, swelling, redness or sores can occur.

 Gum disease is the focus of many oral-body connection studies.
 Recent research has shown the direct link between oral bacteria and the overall health of a patient.
-The advanced periodontal disease has been shown to increase a patients risk of developing a wide range of complex systemic health conditions.
-The disease-causing bacteria, when left untreated will eventually spread to the blood stream, exposing the entire body to harmful bacteria.
-Periodontal disease increases the risk of diabetes, inflammation, cardiovascular disease, and heart attacks and strokes.
+Advanced periodontal disease has been shown to increase a patient’s risk of developing a wide range of complex systemic health conditions.
+The disease-causing bacteria, when left untreated, will eventually spread to the bloodstream, exposing the entire body to harmful bacteria.
+Periodontal disease increases the risk of diabetes, inflammation, cardiovascular disease, heart attacks, and strokes.

-If your gums are bleeding on a regular basis, be sure to visit our Oakton, VA dentist office.
+If your gums are bleeding on a regular basis, be sure to visit our Oakton, VA dentist’s office.
 Dr. Ahrabi offers periodontal therapy treatment options for patients with varying stages of gum disease.
-At home oral hygiene and regular visits to the dentist is the best defense against the advancement of gingivitis.
-Caught early, thorough professional dental cleanings and anti bacterial rinses can help control bacteria and prevent further damage to the oral and systemic health.
+At-home oral hygiene and regular visits to the dentist are the best defense against the advancement of gingivitis.
+Caught early, thorough professional dental cleanings and antibacterial rinses can help control bacteria and prevent further damage to oral and systemic health.